Events Search and Views Navigation

 PLEASE NOTE: For non-Columbia guests, registration is required to access the Morningside campus 24 hours prior to the event.
 After registering you will receive an email with a QR code that must be presented along with a government-issued ID (your name must match exactly the name registered for the event) at either the 116th Street & Broadway or 116th Street & Amsterdam gates for entry.
 Please register using a unique email address (one email address per registrant) by 12:00 PM…

 PLEASE NOTE: For non-Columbia guests, registration is required to access the Morningside campus 24 hours prior to the event.
-After registering you will receive an email with a QR code that must be presented along with a government-issued ID (your name must match exactly the name registered for the event) at either the 116th Street & Broadway or 116th Street & Amsterdam gates for entry.
-Please register using a unique email address (one email address per registrant) by 11:30 AM…
+After registering you will receive an email with a QR code that must be presented along with a government-issued ID (your name must match exactly the name registered for the event) at either the 116th Street & Broadway or 116th Street & Amsterdam gates.
+Please register using a unique email address (one email address per registrant) by 1:00 PM on Thursday,…

 Find out more »CTLgrads Office Hours (for Graduate Students)